- Duration: 4 Hours (approx.)

 Investigate how a wetland ecosystem functions by conducting a range of field tasks on its biotic and abiotic components.
 Conduct tests on water quality, sample the macroinvertebrate community and identify the ecological role of the organisms.
 The role of humans in modifying the ecosystem is considered and students will discuss how wetlands can be managed sustainably into the future.
 This excursion can be done with either a Biology or Geography focus and students are encouraged to formulate research questions, which their data collection will help answer.

-*Can be run as a two site comparison, at Lake Joondalup - Site 1: Picnic Cove and Site 2: Neil Hawkins Park; or at CREEC - Site 1: upstream of weir and Site 2: downstream of weir.
+This excursion can be run as a two site comparison.
+Lake Joondalup - Site 1: Picnic Cove and Site 2: Neil Hawkins Park; or at CREEC - Site 1: upstream of weir and Site 2: downstream of weir.

 COST: $16.50 per student (minimum payment for 20 students) includes GST

 Excursion runs from 10am to 2pm including morning tea and lunch times.
 Groups arrive at 10 am then have 15-20 minutes for morning tea, activities commence after morning tea.
 Finish times can be adjusted to your needs.

 - Lake Joondalup, Joondalup

 - Maximum students per group is 30.
 Multiple groups can be accommodated.